MikeRalphson/iodocs/README.md

 API-LEVEL CONFIG DETAILS
 ========================
 For every API that is configured in *apiconfig.json* a JSON config file must exist.
 You should look at the *./public/data/* directory for examples.

+There is a full specification definition [here](http://support.mashery.com/docs/read/IO_Docs)

 ### Example #1 - Explanation of each field in an example API-level configuration